HCC-CCECF-DataGroup/dataExplorations/README.md

 # Data Explorations
-a place to store code to explore the data
+A place to store code to explore the data and (some of) the results of the analysis.